elmar8287/trial-project/README.md

 # Review one of my trial project

->Simple one page informative page
+- Simple one-page informative page
->You can see, that all tests passed (look screen shot below)
+- You can see, that all tests passed (look screenshot below)

 ![screenshot](./screen_shot.PNG)